 What is lymphedema?

 Lymphedema is a chronic lymphatic disease that results in disfiguring swelling in one or more parts of the body.
-So, in breast cancer, for example, it can appear in the arm on the same side as the cancer, after lymph nodes are removed from the armpit region for cancer staging.
+It can be hereditary (Primary Lymphedema) or it can occur after a surgical procedure, infection, radiation or other physical trauma (Secondary Lymphedema).
+In breast cancer, for example, it can appear in the arm on the same side as the cancer, after lymph nodes are removed from the armpit region for cancer staging.
+Primary Lymphedema often occurs in the lower extremities.
 Lymph is the protein-rich body fluid that accumulates when the lymphatic system for fluid transport is damaged.

 Why is the lymphatic system important?